 - Medication delivery will also be facilitated if necessary.
 This can be arranged upon arrival.

-Ensure you have a suitable travel plan to get to campus.
+Ensure you have a suitable travel plan to get to your quarantine location.

-- Student arriving via airplane: may travel from the airport to TWU in the following ways:
+- Students arriving via airplane may travel from the airport to quarantine in the following ways:

 - With a friend in a private car